I am off to a conference in San Francisco in a couple of days. It won't be snowing there thank goodness.

 Saturday night we went to the play - the one CSIRO people got us the tickets for.
 We loved it!
 The theatre was lovely inside.
 We are curious as to how it was directed differently for a US audience.
 As it was written by an English guy we think there were more jokes, but they just weren't emphasized.
 We will try to get an English version out on video to see.

-On Sunday we met up with our new Australian friends, Steve and Tracy, to watch an ice hockey game.
+game.
 We don't know the rules but it was good fun.
 It doesn't seem to involve a lot of skill, just a lot of body slamming.
 One player even broke his hockey stick.
 It is much like Australian footy and they have a water truck in the breaks just like at the speedway.
 Yale won 4-3 to to Uni of Connecticut.
 Apparently Yale isn't very good at sport.
 Someone told me it is because Yale takes students on academic ability not just sporting prowess.
 Then again maybe they are poor losers.
 We then spent the rest of the evening in the pub with Tracy and Steve.
 We know it is bad form to go to another country and then hang out with Australians, but it is a relief to be around normal people every so often.
 (See later post on language problems.)·

 Tomorrow we get cable TV!
 Then we can watch Oprah and such.
 For the moment we are watching a lot of DVDs.
 We have also discovered that we can listen to Australian radio and watch the ABC News.